 4. Inspect the thermal pad on the surfaces of the solid-state drive shield and the bottom cover each time the bottom cover is removed.
 If the thermal pad is torn, missing part of the pad, or dirty, replace the thermal pad.
+The thermal pad is available in the Miscellaneous Kit, spare part number N15290-001.
 The following illustration shows the replacement thermal material locations.

 A thermal pad is used on the solid-state drive shield (1) and the bottom cover area (2) that services it.
-A thermal pad is also used on the WWAN module (3) and the bottom cover area (4) that services it.

-To install the bottom cover, reverse the removal procedure.
+To replace the bottom cover, reverse the removal procedure.